Back To CourseHistory 112: World History I

 The Mongol Empire managed to capture Kievan Rus by 1237, incorporating it into the Golden Horde, one of the branches of the empire.
 During this time, when the Mongol Empire encouraged massive international exchange, new cities grew to immense wealth due to the position they held in negotiating trade between the East and West.
 One of these cities was Moscow.

-The Mongols were officially defeated in 1380, although they remained deeply ingrained in local politics and economies, and the city of Moscow rose to prominence as a de facto leader of the Russian states.
+The Mongols were officially defeated in 1480, although they remained deeply ingrained in local politics and economics, and the city of Moscow rose to prominence as a de facto leader of the Russian states.
 In 1462, a new ruler rose in Moscow, named Ivan III.
 Ivan III had great plans for Moscow and through political maneuvering and a series of wars, he managed to triple the size of Moscow's territories and consolidate all power in his leadership.

 Moscow became powerful enough that Ivan decided to stop paying tributes to the Mongol leaders of the Golden Horde, amassed a huge army from local lords by making them nobles of the Moscow state, and removed Mongol power from Russia once and for all.
 The rising power of Moscow continued throughout Ivan's reign, which ended in 1505.
 At this point, the city had become so powerful that Ivan's successor, called Ivan IV, was the first ruler to formally take the title 'tsar.'

 Ivan III set Moscow on the path to uniting the Russian states as one kingdom and later, an empire.
 His vision for the future of Russia came from a monk who told Ivan that Russia would be the Third Rome.
 This was a powerful idea.
 Rome had been the central power of the ancient Christian world, the center of Christianity, and home of the pope.